johnkerl/miller/docs/src/manpage.md

    1mmax0m
         (class=math #args=variadic) Max of n numbers; null loses.

+   1mmaxlen0m
+        (class=stats #args=1) Returns the maximum string length of values in an array or map.
+Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+       Example:
+       maxlen(["ao", "alto"]) is 4

    1mmd50m
         (class=hashing #args=1) MD5 hash.

+   1mmean0m
+        (class=stats #args=1) Returns the arithmetic mean of values in an array or map.
+Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+       Example:
+       mean([4,5,7,10]) is 6.5

+   1mmeaneb0m
+        (class=stats #args=1) Returns the error bar for arithmetic mean of values in an array or map, assuming the values are independent and identically distributed.
+Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+       Example:
+       meaneb([4,5,7,10]) is 1.3228756

+   1mmedian0m
+        (class=stats #args=1,2) Returns the median of values in an array or map.
+Returns "" AKA void for empty array/map; returns error for non-array/non-map types.
+Please see the percentiles for information on optional flags, and on performance for large inputs.
+       Examples:
+       median([3,4,5,6,9,10]) is 6
+       median([3,4,5,6,9,10],{"interpolate_linearly":true}) is 5.5
+       median(["abc", "def", "ghi", "ghi"]) is "ghi"

    1mmexp0m
         (class=arithmetic #args=3) a ** b mod m (integers)